Loading...

 As you can see, all graph points lie in the range of positive values of velocity, so the car retains its initial direction of motion along the positive $x$-axis.

-Next, at the instant of $t=2\,{\rm s}$, the car fixes its speed at 5 m/s for the next 1.5 seconds along the same previous direction.
+Next, at the instant of $t=2\,{\rm s}$, the car maintains its speed at 5 m/s for the next 1.5 seconds along the same direction.

-At the moment of $t=3.5\,{\rm s}$, the car starts to slow down its velocity for the next 0.5 seconds to the final velocity of 2 m/s, still moving in the positive $x$-axis.
+At the moment of $t=3.5\,{\rm s}$, the car starts to slow down its velocity over the next $0.5$ seconds to the final velocity of 2 m/s, still moving along the positive $x$-axis.

 Example (4): Two cars are moving along a straight path with the following velocity vs. time graph.
 Both of them accelerate from 0 to 100 km/h in a time interval of 10 s.
 Compare the following for the two cars